 A sore throat, achy muscles and a runny nose can make you miserable, but if you still have the energy to exercise, should you?
 Aside from infecting everyone else at the gym, what's the real danger?
-The good news: fit people recover from illnesses quicker and experience milder symptoms than couch potatoes, according to a 2011 study in the British Journal of Sports Medicine.
-Raul Seballos, M.D., vice-chair of the department of preventive medicine at the Cleveland Clinic, provides the following guidelines for exercising before, during and after a cold or flu.
+The good news: Fit people recover from illnesses quicker and experience milder symptoms than couch potatoes, according to a 2011 study in the British Journal of Sports Medicine.
+Raul Seballos, M.D., vice-chair of the department of preventive medicine at the Cleveland Clinic, suggests the following guidelines for exercising before, during and after a cold or flu.

 Q: When you feel a cold or flu coming on, should you change your regular workout routine?

 A: If you feel like you're coming down with a garden-variety cold, you can still exercise without significant limitations.
 If you begin to feel worse after your workout, however, cut back.
 Take a few days off or reduce your effort to 50% of your normal capacity.
 Walk for 15 minutes instead of running for 30 minutes, or do one set of lifting instead of five.
 Also keep in mind the above-the-neck rule: If your symptoms include a runny nose, dry cough, or sneezing, you should be fine to exercise.
 But if your symptoms are below the neck, such a chest congestion, muscle aches, upset stomach, etc., make sure to rest.

 Q: What should you do when you're in the midst of a cold or flu?
 (Does it help to "sweat out" a fever?)